 - Verizon is pursuing an option to install a new antenna array and associated building at the Executive Drive Water Tower.
-If the Board chooses to allow this installation, it will bring additional revenue to the Water Utility. - The large meter replacement project is underway, as is the water model update.
+The Board has approved the agreement, which will bring additional revenue to the Water Utility. - The large meter replacement project continues.
+2024 is year three of this 4-year project. - The water model update has been completed and the data is available to staff through our GIS system.
+The water supply evaluation study is nearing completion. - The lead and copper rule compliance plan is underway.